merenlab/merenlab.org/momics/index.md

 ### Reconstructing genomes from metagenomes

 The aim of this animation is to discuss the general steps of reconstructing genomes from metagenomes.
-It shows that it is often not perfect even abundances of individual populations are relatively even, but often population sizes dramatically differ between different taxa, which makes it quite difficult to reconstruct genomes of rare taxa.
+It shows that it is often not perfect, even when abundances of individual populations are relatively even.
+Often, population sizes dramatically differ between different taxa, which makes it quite difficult to reconstruct genomes of rare taxa.

 ![](03-reconstructing-genomes-from-metagenomes.gif)